Written by: Bonnie Feldman, DDS, MBA, Anna Simon, Amanda Alise Price PhD, Ellen M. Martin

 The Ehlers-Danlos Syndromes (EDS) are a group of 13 (as of 2017¹) inherited conditions characterized by defects in connective tissue.
 These defects trigger symptoms across multiple systems: joint hypermobility, easily damaged skin and slow wound healing, periodontal and gastrointestinal problems, fatigue, anxiety, and many others.
 EDS has been diagnosed in 1 in 5,000 people worldwide, with the hypermobility type being the most common.
 However, because of the variability of symptoms and the infrequency of diagnosis, the actual prevalence is probably much greater than currently recognized.

 The cause of EDS is a defect in the production, structure or processing of collagen, the main protein component of connective tissue.
-EDS has been associated with mutations on 19 identified genes, some cases inherited through dominant (e.g., hypermobility type) or recessive (classical type) alleles, but also through spontaneous mutations not shared with parents and probably gene defects not already recognized.
+To specify, EDS has been associated with mutations on 19 identified genes, some cases inherited through dominant (e.g., hypermobility type) or recessive (classical type) alleles, but also through spontaneous mutations not shared with parents and probably gene defects not already recognized.

 How are Ehlers-Danlos Syndromes diagnosed?

 Current criteria for diagnosis are hypermobile joints, systemic manifestations of a connective tissue disorder, and musculoskeletal involvement: chronic pain, recurrent joint injuries, early degeneration of joints, scoliosis, and flat feet.
 However, these criteria will be reassessed in 2019.
 Although a primary care doctor can make the diagnosis, since they are genetic conditions, a geneticist is best equipped to diagnose EDS.
-Rheumatologists are also often involved in the diagnosis and management of EDS, considering the significant musculoskeletal involvement and co-occurrence of arthritis and other rheumatic conditions.
+In addition, rheumatologists are also often involved in the diagnosis and management of EDS, considering the significant musculoskeletal involvement and co-occurrence of arthritis and other rheumatic conditions.

 We strongly believe that there is strength in numbers, and in raising awareness as an initial step towards action.
 Read on to find available statistics, research initiatives, supportive patient communities, and more resources.
 And check out our Facebook page and forum for more EDS-related updates!